sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Basic_Concepts/Content_Assist/Displaying_Content_Assist.md

 Show proposals that contain:

-*   Any user agent: a proposal will appear in the list regardless if it is supported or not by the selected user agents.
+* Any user-agent: a proposal will appear in the list regardless if it is supported or not by the selected user agents.

 * One or more selected user agents: a proposal will appear if one of more of the selected user agents support this feature.

 * All selected user agents: a proposal will only appear if _all_ user agents support this feature.

 ### Single proposal options